 Court decisions remain enforceable for six years.
 The following constitute enforcement orders: res judicata judgments, non-res judicata judgments subject to immediate enforcement, settlements reached in court, arbitral awards, notarial deeds in which a debtor accepts enforcement (comprising an obligation to repay a sum of money or quantifiable equivalent, or an obligation to deliver individually designated items), and judgments issued in EU Member States.

-Enforcement takes 12 months on average, but great disparities may be seen, ranging from four months to five years when the debtor’s assets are not clearly identifiable.
+Enforcement takes 12 months on average, but great disparities may be seen, ranging from four months to five years when the debtor’s assets are not clearly identifiable , or is insufficient to satisfy the claim at the time of initiation of enforcement proceedings.

 Domestic courts would make no difference between cases involving international parties and cases involving domestic parties only, but delays may occur as a result of potential difficulties translating documents, or difficulties bringing foreign witnesses to court.

-As a general rule, the defeated party would usually be required to pay part of the successful party’s costs.
+As a general rule, the defeated party would usually be required to cover most of the costs incurred by the winning party.

-Court fees would represent 5% of the claim, while legal fees would be calculated according to the ordinance of the minister of justice and depending on the value of the object of the dispute, the rates start from PLN 50 and end at PLN 25 000.
+Court fees would represent 5% of the claim, while legal fees would be calculated according to the ordinance of the minister of justice and depending on the value of the object of the dispute, the rates start from PLN 50 (i.e. around EUR 11,61) and end at PLN 25 000 (i.e. around EUR 5,803).

 Alternative Dispute Resolution methods such as mediation and arbitration would constitute a very significant means of avoiding domestic courts.